-Students build a physical model of a section of their city using recycled materials.
-In addition to showcasing their city of the future, the City Model must also show the solution to this year’s challenge.
-The physical model must have at least one moving part, be built to scale, and may not exceed the $100 expense requirement.
+For this deliverable, teams will build a physical model of a section of their city using recycled materials.
+In addition to showcasing their city of the future, the City Model must also show the team's solution to this year’s challenge: Powering Our Future.
+The model must have at least one moving part, be built to scale, and may not exceed the $100 expense budget (including any materials used in the presentation, too!).

 Engineers, architects, scientists, and city planners all use models to help them communicate their ideas, share their research, and predict the success of their design.
-Emphasize that the ideas represented in their City Model should be in alignment with their City Essay and reflect what they learned as they designed their virtual city.
+The ideas represented in the City Model should align with the team's City Essay and reflect what they learned as they designed their virtual city.
 Students must decide upon an area of their city that will best showcase their solution to this year’s challenge as well as the overall vision that they have for their city.
 They should think carefully about their city design and the placement of specific structures.

 Before students get started, be sure to do the following: